 Morocco Berber History

-Believe it or not, Berber history goes back to prehistoric times.
+Berber history goes back to prehistoric times.
 In fact, Morocco is home to the oldest Homo Sapiens ever found — nearly 300,000 years old!
-This means that the indigenous people of Morocco have been here for a long, long time.
-Longer than any other known group of people in the world.
+This means that the indigenous people of Morocco have been here for a pretty long time.
 Much of what we know about the very first people of Morocco come from archeological records.
-Of the Berbers themselves, well, much of that history is oral.
+Of the Berbers themselves, much of that history is oral.
 In fact, it’s probably a mistake to call them “Berber” at all!

 Berber language is primarily oral in nature, although they have had their own writing system for at least 2,500 years.
 Sometimes hard to find, the earliest writings can be found catalogued in the small museums throughout the south.
 More recently, the language has been officially codified and, alongside classical Arabic, is one of the two official languages of Morocco.

+Most figures put the Berber population of Morocco at around 40 percent of the nation’s 32 million people, though almost 80 percent of the country claims at least some Berber heritage.
+Smaller Berber populations can also be found in Algeria, Tunisia, Mauritania and Mali.
 Today, most of the thirty-six million Moroccans are likely some mix of Berber and Arab.
-You will see “Berber Pride” stickers, graffiti, tee-shirts and hats pretty much everywhere.
-In recent years, there has been a resurgence with many Moroccans taking extreme pride in their ethnicity and heritage.
-In fact, in 2014 the state lifted a ban on Amazigh names, embracing this sort of pride at the state level.
+You will see “Berber Pride” stickers, graffiti, tee-shirts and hats pretty much everywhere, with many Moroccans taking extreme pride in their ethnicity and heritage.
+In 2014 the state lifted a ban on Amazigh names, embracing this pride at the state level.

 In some parts, the Occident has falsely characterized Berbers as being largely nomadic, using camels to cross the Sahara desert.
 Though this was true of a subset of tribes, this is a sort of stereotype that played out throughout the Berber world.
 It should be said that Amazigh have a long recorded influence of affecting commerce by establishing trade routes between West Africa and Sub-Sahara Africa.
 They transported goods from beyond the Sahara desert to the Northern Moroccan cities, particularly Fez and Marrakesh.
-The desert routes were accomplished by nerve, knowledge and dromedary, of course.
 However, in Morocco, most Berbers were farmers living in the mountains and valleys.
 Still others were traders and shopkeepers.
-Merchants were considered in a higher class than the farmers, however, over the years, the roles have mostly been reversed.
+Merchants were considered in a higher class than the farmers, however, over the years, the roles have shifted.

-To better know the Berbers of Morocco, book a Morocco tour with a local tour operator and be sure to spend some of your time trekking in the Atlas mountains.
-Visit the palm oasis of the Draa Valley or explore the Sahara by camelback, just to mention a couple.
-You’ll visit the many villages along the way.
-The Berber people are incredibly friendly and will offer to share a glass of famous Moroccan mint tea or cook you a traditional Moroccan dish for your dinner.
+To get to know the Berbers of Morocco, book a Morocco tour with a local tour operator and be sure to spend some of your time trekking in the Atlas mountains.
+Visit the palm oasis of the Draa Valley or explore the Sahara by camelback, just to mention a few options.
+Visit the many villages along the way, and if you see a sign for medfouna (med-foon-aa), also known as Berber pizza, it is worth a swift pitstop.
+The word medfouna means buried, referring to how the bread is traditionally cooked, buried in the sands of the Sahara.
+The Berber people are traditionally hospitable and will often offer to share a glass of famous Moroccan mint tea or cook you a traditional Moroccan meal, always with bread – aghroum – fresh from the oven, for your dinner.

-Your Moroccan tour guide will help you chose the best route for you.
-Visit the markets of Marrakesh or Fez and you find many examples of Berber craftsmanship.
-Stunning silver jewelry by Tuareg and Amazigh artists, handmade babouches or belga made in the workshops are among the treasures you will find.
-If your tastes run to elegant embroidered caftans, or textiles such as Berber carpets, pillows, kilims and so forth, you will find these, too.
-Though it should be mentioned that if you are shopping in Morocco, it is better for the people and the economy if you shop fair trade.
+Your Moroccan tour guide will help you choose the route best for you, and if you are interested in artisanal crafts, a stop at a carpet market can (and should) be included!
+Visit the markets of Marrakesh or Fez and you will find many examples of Berber craftsmanship.
+Stunning silver jewelry by Tuareg and Amazigh artists, handmade babouches or belga made in the workshops are just some of treasures you will find.
+Berber motifs and patterns are distinctive and often colorful, and can be found woven into and painted onto a lot of the crafts.
+Woven textiles, and carpets in particular are a strong thread running through the culture, from sequinned wedding blankets (handira), to the black and white woolen Beni Ourain carpets.
+Though it should be mentioned, that if you are shopping in Morocco, it is better for the people and the economy if you shop fair trade.